mijp1/castep-docs/docs/tutorials/NMR/Example_1_-Ethanol.md

 ## Objectives:

-1. Examine the convergence of the chemical shieldings with planewave cutoff
+1. Examine the convergence of the chemical shieldings with planewave cutoff.
 2. Compare to experiment.

 ## Instructions:

 1. Look at the cell and param file.
 Note that the only special keyword is `task = magres`

+ 2. Run castep
- 2. Run castep. `castepsub -n 4  ethanol` Look at the ethanol.castep output file.
-At the end the isotropic chemical shielding, anisotropy, and asymmetry are reported.
+  `castepsub -n 4  ethanol`
+   Look at the ethanol.castep output file.
+At the end, the isotropic chemical shielding, anisotropy, and asymmetry are reported.
  The result should contain these lines:
  ```
  ====================================================================